urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

  sensor batching (see [Solution for developers](#dev-solution)).

-A serious bug in doze mode in Android 6.0 even prevented foreground services to do their job (see [Solution for developers](#dev-solution) for workaround), but luckily this was fixed in 7.0.
+A serious bug in doze mode in Android 6.0 even prevented foreground services to do their job (see [Solution for devs](#dev-solution) for workaround), but luckily this was fixed in 7.0.

 "